tboronczyk/localization-middleware/README.md

             LocalizationMiddleware::FROM_HEADER
         ]);

-    The available local source constants are:
+    The available locale source constants are:

     * `LocalizationMiddleware::FROM_URI_PATH`
       Search for the locale in the URI path.
 The first directory value in